 This brings us to serverless.
 Serverless is a marketing term to describe function as a service.
 Functions as a service allow you to run code on demand without the need to manage a server.
 This is where the serverless name comes from.

 Serverless is an interesting paradigm shift because it allows developers to focus on writing code and not worry about where it’ll run.
 If you’re curious about how hosting WordPress using serverless is different vs using a server, you should check out this article.
+The interest in serverless is also tied to the growing popularity of microservices architecture.
+With serverless, it’s easy to create small microservices by just writing some code and deploying it.

-This ability to scale on-demand is very powerful feature of serverless.
+This ability to scale on-demand is a very powerful feature of serverless.
 It’s also why serverless makes for an ideal platform for hosting WooCommerce.
 Hosting a WooCommerce site is more demanding than a regular WordPress site and serverless, with its on-demand scaling, is ideal for it.

 Why are headless and serverless used together?